An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

 \subsection{Basic electron transport modelling and relation with the CupFlow code}

-The present implementation models electron transport in an ensemble of identical molecular strands, each hosting a single conducting electron, under the influence of an external voltage applied by electrodes at the two ends of the molecules.
+The present implementation models electron transport in an ensemble of $N$ identical molecular strands, each hosting a single conducting electron, under the influence of an external voltage applied by electrodes at the two ends of the molecules.
+The initial position of the electron is exactly at the middle of our partition, therefore demanding an odd number of regions.
 The applied voltage $V$ and the molecular length $l$ are treated as external parameters.
 Together with the electron charge $e$, they define a total electrostatic energy drop across each molecule, $E = V \cdot e$.
 A linear potential profile is assumed along the molecular backbone, such that an electron displacement over a distance $\Delta_l$ corresponds to an energy change:

 The intrinsic electron mobility of the molecules at room temperature is parametrized by a characteristic hopping time $\tau$, with the diffusion coefficient $D$ being proportional to the inverse of the time $1/\tau$: